 - 10 percent improvement in "on" periods

-Call Inova Movement Disorders Center at 703-845-1500 for more information on specialty Parkinson's and parkinsonism care, as well as details about deep brain stimulation.
+Call Inova Parkinson's and Movement Disorders Center at 703-845-1500 for more information on specialty Parkinson's and parkinsonism care, as well as details about deep brain stimulation.